 If your country is recorded in the following list, you DO NOT require a visa to visit the Netherlands.
 However, you are required to have at least three months of validity left on your passport from your planned date of exit from the Schengen area and two blank pages left in your passport.
 For example, if you plan to leave the Schengen area on 20 October 2018, your passport needs to be valid until at least 20 January 2019.
 You also need to ensure that your passport is not older than ten years old.

 In case you don’t need a visa to enter the Netherlands, you might still need a transit visa based on your flight route.
 A transit visa is a temporary short period visa that will allow you to travel through the international transit area of an airport in a country which is not your final destination.
-If you do not have a direct flight to the Netherlands, please make sure to check if you are required to apply for a transit visa in the countries in which you are changing to a different flight.
+If you do not have a direct flight to the Netherlands, please make sure to check with the relevant embassies if you are required to apply for a transit visa in the countries in which you are changing to a different flight.

 |Albania*||Andorra||Antigua and Barbuda||Argentina|